FGA-DIKU/EHR/corebehrt/configs/README.md

 This repository contains configuration files for processing Electronic Health Record (EHR) data using CoreBEHRT, providing an overview of multiple configuration files used in different stages of data processing and modeling.

-## Pipeline Overview
-The configuration files define different stages of data processing and modeling in the CoreBEHRT pipeline.
-These stages include:

 ### Create Data (`create_data`)
 - Loads and processes **raw EHR data**, extracting key clinical concepts (**diagnoses, medications, procedures ,lab tests**).
 - Defines **data paths** for raw, tokenized, and feature-extracted data.